CBBolt/prisma-backend-template-keycloak/readme.md

 The `/auth/reset-password-request` route will send an email given that the email credentials are valid.
 The URL it gives can then be used to verify the token and reset the password

+The initial users will not be able to access anything so you will need to go into the **UserRoles** table and set some basic permissions / roles.
+If you seed the database, you can assign users (once created) to **1** (Admin) or **2** (User).
+To view the tables and make changes, you can utilize `npx prisma studio` to access Prisma's built in table editor / viewer.

 ## Routes

 **auth**